Eyjolfurak/eyjolfurak.github.io/_posts/2025-05-05-noise-complaints-nyc.md

 Geography tells a story of its own.
 In the interactive heatmap below, you can explore complaint concentrations across neighborhoods.

-The **Bronx emerges as the city’s loudest borough**, followed by **Brooklyn**. **Queens and Manhattan** sit somewhere in the middle, while **Staten Island** is the quietest — at least when it comes to official 311 reports.
+The **Bronx emerges as the city’s loudest borough**, followed by **Brooklyn**. **Queens and Manhattan** sit somewhere in the middle, while **Staten Island** is the quietest, at least when it comes to official 311 reports.

 This doesn’t necessarily mean the Bronx is objectively noisier; it could reflect a combination of housing density, population behavior, or even how likely people are to report problems.
-But the pattern is strong, and it shows where noise is felt — or at least reported — most.
+But the pattern is strong, and it shows where noise is felt, or at least reported most which gives you a good indication.

 ---